aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/how-to-replace-or-modify-hyperlinks-and-replace-fields-with-static-text/_index.md

 ---
-title: How to Replace or Modify Hyperlinks and Replace Fields with Static Text
+title: Replays Hyperlinks and Fields with Static Text
 second_title: Aspose.Words for Java
 articleTitle: How to Replace or Modify Hyperlinks and Replace Fields with Static Text
 linktitle: How to Replace or Modify Hyperlinks and Replace Fields with Static Text